Affording a Parish Education

 - 2017 W-2s

-Other than three named scholarships for students who demonstrate financial need, Parish does not offer merit aid, merit scholarships or athletic scholarships.
+Other than three named scholarships for students who demonstrate financial need, Parish does not offer merit aid or athletic scholarships.
 All tuition assistance grants are solely need based.
 Financial aid applicants will be notified if they meet the criteria to apply for a named scholarship.

 Parish does not offer full-tuition grants.
 When asked on the PFS how much you will contribute toward your child’s educational expenses, please do not answer $0.
 Carefully consider what you are able to pay toward tuition, rather than what you are willing to pay or would like to pay.